-YOUTH WORK AND SCOTTISH EDUCATION Youth work is part of the Scottish education system4, with the shared purpose of ensuring that all children and young people develop the knowledge, skills and attitudes to reach their potential in learning, life and work.
+YOUTH WORK AND SCOTTISH EDUCATION Youth work is part of the Scottish education system6, with the shared purpose of ensuring that all children and young people develop the knowledge, skills and attitudes to reach their potential in learning, life and work.
 This purpose is encapsulated in the four capacities of Curriculum for Excellence - to enable all children and young people to become successful learners, confident individuals, responsible citizens and effective contributors.
-These capacities underpin the National Youth Work Outcomes5.
+These capacities underpin the National Youth Work Outcomes7.
 Youth workers design and deliver learning experiences for young people across communities, schools and colleges.
 This helps to maximise opportunities for learners to develop the four capacities and a broad range of skills that allow them to achieve and succeed.
 Learners experience the curriculum through four contexts and in different educational settings.
 This includes non-formal, youth work settings.
-School and vouth work collaboration is important to ensure a coherent curriculum offer, across contexts and settings.
+School and youth work collaboration is important to ensure a coherent curriculum offer, across contexts and settings.

-THE CURRICULUM

-'the totality of all that is planned for children and young people throughout their education'

-Ethos and life of the school as a community

-Curriculum areas and subjects

-learning

-"Alongside schools, youth work improves the wellbeing, readiness to learn and educational outcomes of children and young people."6
+"Alongside schools, youth work improves the wellbeing, readiness to learn and educational outcomes of children and young people."
 "The curriculum is more than curriculum areas and subjects.
 It is the totality of experiences which are planned for children and young people through their education."